 In some cases, you may find yourself in a situation where raising finance isn’t possible.
 If your business is no longer viable and you owe money to creditors, the result could be bankruptcy.
 If any of your creditors are owed £5000 or more, they can instigate bankruptcy proceedings.
-You can also declare yourself bankrupt by applying to the court or online.
+You can also declare yourself bankrupt by applying online.

 In most situations, this is the worst thing in financial terms that can happen to an individual as: